ALavault/alavault.github.io/_posts/2020-07-24-mixing_tuto_8_my_first_mix.md

 - 40-60Hz = fundamental
 - 500Hz = basket-ball
 - 1-2kHz = Beater knock
-- 8-10k = click
+- 5-10k = click

 Experiment : find areas that sounds good/bad, cut/them boost them.

-Have fun, but kick in mind it should sound like a kick drum in the end.
+Have fun, but *kick* in mind it should sound like a kick drum in the end (yeah, puns...)

 ##### Compressing the kick